This is the time of year to remember, recalibrate, regroup, and reset your sights.

 “Some of the teachers are more committed than others, but it’s not unusual for a teacher not to show up…”

 If a kid so wants to learn that he’ll walk three hours to get to the nearest schoolhouse, someone ought to be there when he shows up to teach him something.

-We’ve been trying to support these little schools for the past few years.
+We’ve tried to support these little schools over the years.
 We’ve donated books, computers, and other materials and supplies.
-It’s been a well-intentioned but ad-hoc, irregular, and, I realize, far from effective effort.
+It’s been a well-intentioned but ad-hoc, irregular, and, I realize, far from comprehensive effort.